tobimori/kirby-dreamform/readme.md

 | Permissions for limiting access                                 | ✅        |                                                        |                                                  |
 | Gravatar integration                                            | ✅        |                                                        |                                                  |
 | Disposable & invalid email domain check                         | ✅ _1.1+_ |                                                        |                                                  |

-1.1 is the upcoming feature release and currently in progress.
-Table is subject to change.

 <small id="1"><sup>1</sup> Technically, you can built most of the features that DreamForm offers yourself using Uniform.
 For a fair comparison, this table only includes features that can be solved by copying code from the official docs & without writing custom code. </small>